I am itching to get back - Mamelodi Sundowns' Meza longs for PSL to return | Goal.com

 The Venezuelan player, who joined Masandawana from Bolivian club Club Deportivo Oriente Petrolero in 2018, is busy learning English.

-Meza has time to communicate with his Sundowns teammates Gaston Sirino and Mauricio Affonso online as the three of them play PlayStation into the early morning.
+Meza has time to communicate with his Sundowns teammates Gaston Sirino and Mauricio Affonso online as the three of them play videogames into the early morning.

 “I am currently hooked on Fortnite – I link up with Mauricio and Gaston and we play all night," he revealed.

-Sundowns, who are the defending PSL champions, are placed second on the league standings - four points behind leaders, Kaizer Chiefs, but the former have a game in hand.
+Sundowns, who are the defending PSL champions, are placed second on the league standings - four points behind leaders, Kaizer Chiefs, but have a game in hand.

 The Brazilians will also take on Bidvest Wits in the Nedbank Cup semi-finals if the current season resumes.